johnrengelman/presentations/slides/index.md

-# Managing Infrastruce As Code with Terraform
+# Managing Infrastructure As Code with Terraform

 ---